RobotnikAutomation/robotnik_telegram/README.md

 ## Bot creation

 ## Package configuration
-This package needs the user ID and the bot token to be able to send messages.
+This package needs the user ID and the Bot token to be able to send messages.
 So that, edit the following file:

 ```bash
 config/msg_config.yaml
 ```
+Fill the fields with your Bot configuration like in this example:
+telegram:
+  id:  "12345678"
+  token: "678863201:BAFyeeSDj6fKWC2FJ1BStNAVCPADTXagqBA"

 ## Bringup

 Launch the package: